 Motivation is something that you need to keep under control.
 If you don't, it's surprising how quickly your good intentions go out the window.

-So, to answer the question "how far is too far to bike to work."
+So, to answer the question "what distance is too much for cycling to your job".
 I guess I'd have to say that it's completely up to you, but 10-20 miles seems to be a reasonable distance, any more than that and it starts to be too much.

 But there are always exceptions to the rule.